Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: DISCUSSION; H 1 FILAMENTARY DISTRIBUTION AND ITS IMPACT ON THE EMISSION-ABSORPTION MEASUREMENTS

 \subsection{Recent Observations of \ion{H}{1} Filaments/Fibers}

-The spatial distribution of CNM has been a subject of \ion{H}{1} observations since 1974.
-Based on aperture synthesis of the absorption toward extended continuum sources, \citet{1973ApJ...184..363G,1973ApJ...184..379G} claimed that CNM was clumpy.
-Subsequent observations in absorption toward extended sources and double continuum sources provided some observational constraints on the CNM distribution \citep{1982ApJS...48..199P,1979ApJ...233..558D}, whereas these studies were not able to constrain the covering factor of CNM. \citet{1997ApJ...481..193H} made observations toward sharp gradients in optical depth on scales of milli-arc-seconds and the results support the present conclusion about the compact structure of the CNM.
+The spatial distribution of the CNM has been a subject of \ion{H}{1} observations since 1970s.
+Based on aperture synthesis of the \ion{H}{1} absorption toward extended continuum sources, \citet{1973ApJ...184..363G,1973ApJ...184..379G} claimed that the CNM was clumpy.
+Subsequent observations in absorption toward extended sources and double continuum sources provided some observational constraints on the CNM distribution \citep{1982ApJS...48..199P,1979ApJ...233..558D}, whereas these studies were not able to constrain the covering factor of the CNM. \citet{1997ApJ...481..193H} made observations toward sharp gradients in optical depth on scales of milli-arc-seconds and the results support the present conclusion about the compact structure of the CNM.

-It is interesting to note that a few recent papers indicate the existence of CNM filaments similar to those presented in the present work. \citet{2006ApJ...652.1339M} pointed out such filaments, and \citet{2014ApJ...789...82C} made high-resolution studies to identify the \ion{H}{1} filaments by the Rolling Hough Transformation.
-They named the CNM filaments ``fibers'' which has column density of $5\times 10^{18}$\,cm$^{-2}$, and $N_{\text{H$\;$\sc{i}}}$ of extended WNM is $10^{20}$\,cm$^{-2}$.
+It is interesting to note that a few recent papers indicate the existence of CNM filaments similar to those presented in the present work. \citet{2006ApJ...652.1339M} pointed out such filaments, and \citet{2014ApJ...789...82C} identified the \ion{H}{1} filaments by the Rolling Hough Transformation at 16{\arcmin} resolution.
+They named the CNM filaments ``fibers'' which has column density of $5\times 10^{18}$\,cm$^{-2}$, where $N_{\text{H$\;$\sc{i}}}$ of the extended WNM is $10^{20}$\,cm$^{-2}$.
 By unsharp masking \citet{2016ApJ...821..117K} identified CNM filaments whose $N_{\text{H$\;$\sc{i}}}$ is $10^{19.1}$\,cm$^{-2}$ in the local ISM.
-These CNM filaments/fibers are well aligned with the magnetic field and have physical parameters consistent with the CNM filaments in the present simulations. \citet{2016ApJ...833...10I} supported the formation of the CNM filaments and their alignment with the magnetic field based on the MHD simulations.
+These CNM filaments/fibers are well aligned with the magnetic field. \citet{2016ApJ...833...10I} supported the formation of the CNM filaments and their alignment with the magnetic field based on the MHD simulations.
 The filaments/fibers appear to have a small covering factor similar to the present CNM filaments \citep[see Figures 3 and 4 of ][]{2014ApJ...789...82C}.
-Finally we note that the above $N_{\text{H$\;$\sc{i}}}$ of fibers/filaments is crude at best, because the methods based on $W_{\text{H$\;$\sc{i}}}$ alone is not sensitive enough to all $N_{\text{H$\;$\sc{i}}}$ of the CNM; it is impossible to observationally extract $W_{\text{H$\;$\sc{i}}}^\mathrm{CNM}$ from $W_{\text{H$\;$\sc{i}}}$ in Figures \ref{fig:maps}(a) and \ref{fig:maps}(b).
-To summarize, the current results on the small covering factor of CNM fall in line with these observational and theoretical works.
+More quantitatively speaking, we note that the above $N_{\text{H$\;$\sc{i}}}$ of fibers/filaments is crude at best, because the methods based on $W_{\text{H$\;$\sc{i}}}$ alone is not sensitive enough to all $N_{\text{H$\;$\sc{i}}}$ of the CNM; it is difficult to observationally extract $W_{\text{H$\;$\sc{i}}}^\mathrm{CNM}$ from $W_{\text{H$\;$\sc{i}}}$ in Figures \ref{fig:maps}(a) and \ref{fig:maps}(b).